mindspore-ai/docs/lite/tutorials/source_en/use/converter_tool.md

 Currently, the following input formats are supported: MindSpore, TensorFlow Lite, Caffe, and ONNX.

+## Linux Environment Instructions

-## Environment Preparation
+### Environment Preparation

 To use the MindSpore Lite model conversion tool, you need to prepare the environment as follows:

-- Compilation: Install basic and additional compilation dependencies and perform compilation.
-The compilation version is x86_64.
+- Compilation: Install basic and additional build dependencies and perform build.
+The build version is x86_64.
 The code of the model conversion tool is stored in the `mindspore/lite/tools/converter` directory of the MindSpore source code.
-For details about the compilation operations, see the [Environment Requirements] (https://www.mindspore.cn/lite/docs/zh-CN/master/compile.html#id2) and [Compilation Example] (https://www.mindspore.cn/lite/docs/zh-CN/master/deploy.html#id5) in the compilation document.
+For details about the build operations, see the [Environment Requirements] (https://www.mindspore.cn/lite/tutorial/en/master/build.html#environment-requirements) and [Compilation Example] (https://www.mindspore.cn/lite/tutorial/en/master/build.html#compilation-example) in the build document.

-- Run: Obtain the `converter` tool and configure environment variables by referring to [Output Description](https://www.mindspore.cn/lite/docs/zh-CN/master/compile.html#id4) in the compilation document.
+- Run: Obtain the `converter` tool and configure environment variables by referring to [Output Description](https://www.mindspore.cn/lite/tutorial/en/master/build.html#output-description) in the build document.

-## Parameter Description
+### Parameter Description

 You can use `./converter_lite ` to complete the conversion.
 In addition, you can set multiple parameters as required.
 You can enter `./converter_lite --help` to obtain help information in real time.